 - Warehouse management divides warehouses into many compartments and bins.

 Inventory management takes a broader approach to tracking inventory by location.

 - Warehouse management allows you to find specific items in a warehouse.

 Inventory management simply informs you that they are somewhere in that warehouse.

 - Warehouse management is not always a standalone service, and it is often connected to an inventory management or ERP system.

 Why can’t I just use a spreadsheet and call it a day?

 Anytime you make the move from pencil pushing or out-of-date technology to a modern management software system, you are bound to see an uptick in business productivity and efficiency.
 But if you really want to see tangible results, a modern inventory control or warehouse management system is a must – especially as retail warehouse operations are under pressure to pick up the pace, while still maintaining a high level of shipment accuracy.
 Here is a breakdown of the benefits you’ll realize:

-Whether you choose a WMS or Inventory Control system, be sure to choose one that is relatively easy to use, which translates into less training time and limited downtime in your operations.
+Whether you choose an inventory control or warehouse management software system, be sure to choose one that is relatively easy to use, which translates into less training time and limited downtime in your operations.
 All these points add up to more effective and productive business processes for your warehouse.